gluster/glusterdocs/Upgrade-Guide/Upgrade to 3.7.md

 ### Pre-upgrade

-GlusterFS contains afrv2 implementation from 3.6.0 by default.If you are using GlusterFS replication ( \< 3.6) in your setup , please note that
-the new afrv2 implementation is only compatible with 3.6 or greater GlusterFS clients.
+GlusterFS contains afrv2 implementation from 3.6.0 by default.
+If you are using GlusterFS replication ( \< 3.6) in your setup, please note that the new afrv2 implementation is only compatible with 3.6 or greater GlusterFS clients.
 If you are not updating your clients to GlusterFS version 3.6 along with your servers you would need to disable client